 - Place the left-side footwell and foot peg in position on the frame; then secure with existing hardware.
 Tighten securely. - 19.
 Install the front body panel with existing hardware. - 20.
-Connect the hose to the fuel pump/fuel rail; then connect the connect the gasline hose connector to the fuel rail.
+Connect the gasline hose to the fuel pump; then connect the vacuum hose and secure with hose clamps.

-- FI092E

-- 21. Install the side panels into position.
+21. Install the side panels into position.

-- 22. Place the battery into position in the battery compartment; then install the battery cables.
+22. Place the battery into position in the battery compartment; then install the battery cables and vent hose.
 Secure with the battery cover.